|Values are valid only on day of printing.|

 The incidence of Gaucher disease type I ranges from 1 in 30,000 to 1 in 100,000 in the general population, but is much more frequent among Ashkenazi Jews with an incidence of approximately 1 in 900.
 Types II and III both have an incidence of approximately 1 in 100,000 in the general population.

 A diagnostic workup for Gaucher disease may demonstrate the characteristic finding of Gaucher cells on bone marrow examination, other hematologic abnormalities, and hepatosplenomegaly.
-The diagnosis can be confirmed by the demonstration of reduced or absent acid beta-glucosidase activity in leukocytes (BGL / Beta-glucosidase, Leukocytes) and molecular genetic analysis of the GBA gene (GAUW / Gaucher Disease, Mutation Analysis, GBA; or GBAMS / Gaucher Disease, Full Gene Analysis, GBA).
-Glucopsychosine is elevated in symptomatic patients and may be helpful in determining treatment response.
+The diagnosis can be confirmed by the demonstration of reduced or absent acid beta-glucosidase activity in leukocytes (BGL / Beta-Glucosidase, Leukocytes) and molecular genetic analysis of the GBA gene (GAUP / Gaucher Disease, Mutation Analysis, GBA; or GBAZ / Gaucher Disease, Full Gene Analysis).
+Glucopsychosine is elevated in symptomatic patients and supports a diagnosis of Gaucher disease.
+It may also be helpful in determining treatment response.

 Normal <47 nmol/L glucopsychosine